protocol/launchpad/content/en/curriculum/ipfs/ipfs-api.md

 ### Publish a File to IPNS Using the IPFS API

-To publish your file to IPNS, you will need a public key, since the IPNS record is signed with a public key, to verify that the mutable record that is being published is from the same source.
+To publish your file to IPNS you will need a public/private key pair, which is used as a _pointer_ to a CID.
+You can read more about IPNS [in the documentation](https://docs.ipfs.tech/concepts/ipns/).

 By default, when you install a local IPFS node, a public/private key pair called `self` is created.

 * In a new terminal window, list your IPFS keys.

 ```bash